alejandrodevs/active_model_exporters/README.md

 ### Exporter scope

 #### 1. Default scope
-As `ActiveModel::Serializers` does, you can access to the current user application via `scope`.
+As `ActiveModel::Serializers` does, you can access to the current user via `scope`.
 ```ruby
 class UserExporter < ActiveModel::Exporter
   attributes :name, :email